-Tires see a lot of wear and tear because they have to work extra hard to keep up with our driving habits.
+Tires see a lot of wear and tear because they work extra hard to keep up with our driving habits.
 Nobody likes to shell out extra money on a replacement if we don't have to, especially when it comes to vehicle parts.
 But you'll be happy to know there are a few ways that you can extend the life of your tires.
-Here are some tips to make sure that you're getting the most out of your tire investment.
+Here are some tips from our tire service experts to ensure you're getting the most of your tire investment.

 Check Your Tire Pressure